matteocrippa/awesome-swift/README.md

 * [GlitchLabel](https://github.com/kciter/GlitchLabel) - Glitching UILabel for iOS.
 * [GMStepper](https://github.com/gmertk/GMStepper) - A stepper with a sliding label in the middle.
 * [GRMustache](https://github.com/groue/GRMustache.swift) - Flexible Mustache templates for Swift.
+* [Hexacon](https://github.com/gautier-gdx/Hexacon) - A new way to display content in your app like the Apple Watch SpringBoard.
 * [HoneycombView](https://github.com/suzuki-0000/HoneycombView) - HoneycombView is the iOS UIView for displaying like Honyecomb layout written by swift.
 * [HUDKit](https://github.com/cockscomb/HUDKit) - HUD interface as UIPresentationController.
 * [HTYTextField](https://github.com/hanton/HTYTextField) - A UITextField with bouncy placeholder in Swift.